Holidoit Logo

 3. Trekking on Mottarone (from Stresa)

-In addition to being an important winter ski center, Mottarone is also perfect for those who love trekking: in fact, there are many trails that can be followed.
-We also remember the beautiful Alpinia Gardens located in Alpino, a hamlet of Stresa on the slopes of the mountain.
+In addition to being an important winter ski center, Mottarone è also perfect for those who love to trek: in fact, there are many trails that can be walked.
+We also remember the beautiful Giardini Alpinia located in Alpino, a hamlet of Stresa on the slopes of the mountain.

-Moving on to the Lombard shore, the last recommended trip to Lake Maggiore is a visit to the Hermitageof Santa Caterina del Sasso, in Leggiuno, a pleasant lakeside town in the province of Varese.
-The hermitage is a monastery raised on a wall of raw rock, and it is precisely this position that makes it an extremely evocative place from which it is possible to enjoy a splendid view of Lake Maggiore.
+Turning to the Lombard shore, last recommended trip to Lake Maggiore è a visit to the'Eremo di Santa Caterina del Sasso, in Leggiuno, a pleasant lakeside town in the province of Varese.
+The è hermitage is a monastery raised on a wall of raw rock, and it is precisely this position that makes it an extremely picturesque place from which it is possible to enjoy a splendid view of Lake Maggiore.

 How to get there

 Finally, some logistical information.
-For those who want to reach the lake by car, as far as the Piedmontese side is concerned, they can take the A26 highway to Verbania, and then continue with state road 34 that goes as far as Locarno; for the Lombard side to skirt Verbano is provincial road 69, which runs from Sesto Calende to Luino.
+For those who want to reach the lake by car, as far as the Piedmont side is concerned, they can take the A26 highway to Verbania, and then continue with state road 34 that goes to Locarno; for the Lombard side to skirt Verbano è provincial road 69 that goes from Sesto Calende to Luino.

-Turning instead to train transportation, both banks are well connected: on the western side there is the R23 Domodossola-Arona-Gallarate-Milan line, while on the eastern bank we have the Sesto Calende-Laveno line, the S30 Cadenazzo-Luino-Gallarate line (Luino is then also reachable from Milan via the R21 Luino-Gallarate-Milan line).
+Turning instead to transportation by train both banks are well connected: on the western side there è the R23 Domodossola-Arona-Gallarate-Milan line, while on the eastern bank we have the Sesto Calende-Laveno line, the S30 Cadenazzo-Luino-Gallarate line (Luino è then also reachable from Milan via the R21 Luino-Gallarate-Milan line).
 Finally, one can reach Locarno via the R80 Locarno-Milano Centrale cross-border line.

 Lake Como

-Lake Como, also known as Lario, is the deepest lake in Italy and the third largest in size.
-The basin is divided into three branches: to the north is the Colico basin, which then intersects into the two famous branches of Como and Lecco.
-A favorite destination of the rich and noble since Roman times, Lake Como is dotted with numerous prestigious villas that enhance its international fame.
+Lake Como, also called Lario, è the deepest lake in Italy and the third largest.
+The basin è divided into three branches: to the north there è the Colico basin which then intersects into the two famous branches of Como and Lecco.
+A favored destination of the rich and noble since Roman times, Lake Como è is dotted with numerous prestigious villas that enhance its international fame.

-The village of Cernobbio as seen from the waters of Lake Como.
+The village of Cernobbio seen from the waters of Lake Como

 Menaggio

-Starting from the western branch of the lake, our first stop is Menaggio with its Piazza Garibaldi as its center.
-But the jewel in the crown of this town is probably its tree-lined lakefront overlooked by numerous stately villas.
-Another noteworthy attraction is the elegant Villa Mylius Vigoni, host among other things to the German-Italian Center for European Dialogue.
+Starting from the western branch of the lake, our first stop è Menaggio with its Piazza Garibaldi as its center.
+But the jewel in the crown of this town è probably its tree-lined lakefront overlooked by numerous stately villas.
+Another noteworthy attraction è the elegant Villa Mylius Vigoni, host among others of the German-Italian Center for European Dialogue.

 Menaggio view from the lake